filvaleriia/scaffold-based-metrics/README.md

 Implementation of three key recall metrics:

 ### ▪ TrUe POsitive Recall all (TUPOR):
-The number of unique active scaffolds generated for the entire OS (UASo) in the ration to the total number of unique active scaffolds in RS (UASr).
-Quantifies the recall number of the unique active scaffolds for the entire structure generation process.
-TUPOR value ranges between 0 (no unique active scaffolds from RS were found in the OS) and 1 (all unique scaffolds from RS were found in the OS).
+quantifies the ability of the generator to produce molecules containing scaffolds that occur in biologically active compounds.
+It is calculated as the ratio of the number of unique active scaffolds in the Output Set (OS) (UAs<sub>OS</sub>) to the number of unique active scaffolds in the Recall Set (RS)  (UAS<sub>RS</sub>).
+TUPOR value ranges between 0 (no unique active scaffolds from RS were found in the OS) and 1 (all unique active scaffolds from RS were found in the OS).

-   $$TUPOR = {{UASo} \over UASr}$$
+   $$TUPOR = {{UAs_{OS}} \over UAs_{RS}}$$

-* **Use case** : A high TUPOR value suggests that the model successfully recalls biologically active scaffolds, making it useful for generating molecules with pharmaceutical potential.
-Users can evaluate the model's accuracy in generating relevant scaffolds for drug discovery.
+* The TUPOR metric is a key measure that quantifies the ability of a molecular generator to reproduce biologically active scaffolds.
+As such TUPOR is analogous to the recall metric used to evaluate classification tasks in machine learning.

-### ▪ SEt Scaffold yield (SESY):
+### ▪ SEt Scaffold Yield (SESY):
-value for the whole generated set, expressing how many different unique scaffolds (USo) are within their OS size (SSo).
-This metric reflects the diversity of the generated set by calculating how many different scaffolds are present in the OS.
+reflects the structural diversity of the generated set.
+It is calculated as the percentage of unique scaffolds (Us<sub>OS</sub>) in the Output Set relative to the total number of compounds in the output set (c<sub>OS</sub>) in the output set.
 A value of 1 indicates that every scaffold in the OS is unique, while 0 means no valid scaffolds were generated.

-   $$SESY = {{USo} \over SSo}$$
+   $$SESY = {{Us_{OS}} \over c_{OS}}$$

-* **Use case**: SESY is valuable for users aiming to strike a balance between exploration and exploitation.
+* SESY enables striking a balance between exploration and exploitation.
 A high SESY value indicates that the generator explores diverse regions of chemical space by discovering novel scaffolds, which is essential for expanding the chemical space.
-On the other hand, a low SESY value suggests a focus on exploiting known scaffolds, refining existing chemical structures.
-By adjusting the SESY, users can fine-tune the generator's ability to either discover new molecular structures (exploration) or optimize known scaffolds (exploitation), depending on the needs of their project.
+On the other hand, a low SESY value suggests a focus on exploiting similar scaffolds, refining specific chemical structures.
+Adjusting the generator parameters based on the SESY value enables fine-tuning the balance between exploring diverse molecular structures and exploiting specific scaffolds.

-### ▪ Absolute set scaffold recall (ASER):
+### ▪ Absolute SEt Scaffold Recall (ASER):
-Absolute set scaffold recall (ASER) – value for the generated dataset expressing the total number of virtual compounds with active scaffold in the OS (cASo) in relation to other scaffolds in OS (SSo).
-It tells us how effectively the generator is exploring the desired region of chemical space, with higher values reflecting better alignment with biologically relevant scaffolds.
+indicates how effectively the generator explores the target region of chemical space.
+It is calculated as the ratio of the number of virtual compounds in the OS that contain an active scaffold (cAs<sub>OS</sub>) to the total number of compounds in the Output Set (c<sub>OS</sub>).The ASER metric starts at 0, indicating that no generated compounds in the output set (OS) contain an active scaffold.
+Higher ASER values reflect an increasing frequency of active scaffolds within the generated compounds.
+Importantly, the metric can exceed 1 because some compounds may contain multiple active scaffolds.
+In this sense, it is akin to the precision metric that is used to evaluate classification tasks in machine learning.

-   $$ASER = {{cASo} \over SSo}$$
+   $$ASER = {{cAS_{OS}} \over c_{OS}}$$

-* **Use case**: A high ASER value indicates that the generator is targeting the most relevant chemical space for drug discovery, creating compounds that are more likely to exhibit biological activity.
-Users can rely on this metric to assess how well the generator is focusing on biologically active areas of molecular space.
+* A higher ASER value means the generator is better at making molecules similar to those known to be biologically active.
+This suggests that the generator is exploring the right chemical space for drug discovery—outside of what it already is trained upon.

 ✔ Supports multiple molecular generators: **Molpher, REINVENT, DrugEx, GB_GA, and AddCarbon**.